This stereo audio amplifier kit can be used with any personal stereo equipment, including MP3 players.

-It uses a TDA2822Maudio amplifier IC which can output 1W per channel.
-The kit is supplied with two speakers anda pre-made jack plug.
+It uses a NJM2073D audio amplifier IC which can output 1W per channel.
+The kit is supplied with two speakers and a pre-made 3.5mm jack plug.

 It works nicely off a 9V battery (not supplied) or if you want to run it of the mains why not try our 12V wall power unit.

 - 2 x 10K Resistors.

 - 2 x 4.7R Resistors.

 - 1 x Electrolytic Capacitor, 16V, 10uF.